kaidatavis/student-projects/README.md

   - We will also use zotero to share relevant papers.
     - Add all the relevant papers to this Zotero Group Library: [Sensemaking and human-AI Teaming](https://www.zotero.org/groups/4762437/sensemaking_and_human-ai_teaming)
     - Use Zotero tags to group the papers (don't just use all the tags Zotero automatically created)
+    - Don't upload the full paper PDF file (the free zotero group library has a very limited storage size)
+    - Do include a link to the public/free online full paper pdf if there is one using the 'notes' section in Zotero.
 - If you are using Latex,
   - follow this [overleaf bibliography tutorial](https://www.overleaf.com/learn/how-to/Using_bibliographies_on_Overleaf);
   - watch my [latex tutorial](https://youtu.be/PqW8myobrPE), which includes references.